jordimas/gnome-shell-extension-arcmenu/README.md

 `~/.local/share/gnome-shell/extensions` or to `/usr/share/gnome-shell/extensions` for system-wide use.

-Now open the gnome tweak tool window by executing `plank --preferences` from the system menu and then select from the extensions tab on the gnome tweak tool and turn on Arc Menu.
+Now open the gnome tweak tool window by executing `gnome tweak tool` from the system menu and then select from the extensions tab on the gnome tweak tool and turn on Arc Menu.